zk4x/zyx/README.md

 ## Missing features

 Zyx is very much *experimental* software.
-Some notable missing features are convolutions, padding and backpropagation for max.
+Some notable missing features are convolutions and padding.

 ## Contributing